 Small shop vacuums, dust collectors and cyclones come with plastic bags, cloth bags, plastic dust bins or cardboard dust bins to hold the sawdust and chips they collect.
 Many tools such as cabinet saws build up considerable dust in their enclosed spaces.
-Unused down drops and ducting also build large deposits of dust.
-Sadly, many small shop vendors design ducting systems that don't move the air fast enough to keep our larger main ducts clear so these also can fill with dust.
-If you watch your table saw, router, shaper and even band saw at night you will see that just like grinding steel, cutting wood often generates considerable sparks.
+Unused down drops and ducting also can build large deposits of dust.
+Sadly, many small shop vendors design ducting systems that don't move the air fast enough to keep our vertical runs and the larger main ducts clear so these also can fill with dust.
+If you watch your table saw, router, shaper and even band saw in the dark you will see that just like grinding steel, cutting wood often generates considerable sparks.
 If a cigarette or one of these hot sparks lands in the accumulated dust piles that build in our ducts or hoses can quickly get fanned into an intensely hot fire that can quickly spread throughout our shops.
 Alternatively, a spark can land in a pile or dust bin then smolder for hours before bursting into flames long after we leave our shops.
 You should regularly clean your tools, work surfaces, floors, ducting, and use good traditional dust collection to minimize fire risks.

 - Explosion Risks

 About the only time we can get a potentially explosive dust to air mixture in a small shop is when we collect large piles of fine dust.
 In larger shops these mixtures can be ignited with a spark from static electricity, but in small shops there is almost never enough static build up to ignite an explosion.
 If you keep things clean as you go to minimize picking up large piles and keep your ducting and tools grounded you will minimize risk of a small shop dust explosion.

 - Injury Risks